raspberrychris/cryptotravellers/content/blog/proof-of-stake-vs-proof-of-work-a-look-at-the-two-different-consensus-algorithms.md

 The Ethereum mining algorithm is called Ethash.
 It’s a memory-hard proof of work function that requires asymptotically more time than an ordinary PoW to provide the same level of security against specialised hardware attacks.

+> Ethash is a PoW mining algorithm used by the Ethereum network and Ethereum-based cryptocurrencies.
+Ethash is an upgrade of the Ethereum algorithm Dagger-Hashimoto.

 ## What is pure proof of stake?

 Algorand is powered by a pure proof-of-stake, Byzantine consensus protocol.
 All users are given the power to propose blocks proportional to their stake in the system.
 Random selection from all of these proposal get voted on and then confirmed by all other staking nodes